Leonidasabiri/Software-Renderer/README.md

 ## Ambisious features to add if possible:
  When I make sure that the base is in a perfect state I'll try to move on to these later.
+ Update: These features are still in mind for the next rewrite of this project.
 - [ ] vectorizing all the operations of the renderer with SIMD
 - [ ] global illumination with spherical harmonics
 - [ ] SSAO (Screen Space Ambient Occlusion)